-(1) Self-Reflections Topics
+(1) Topic Project

-Estimated completion time: one to two weeks of research
+Estimated completion time: One to Two Months

-Students will research a topic of their choice and teach it to the class using a visual 3D presentation.
-Students will design a project that includes the subject's basis, key players within the topic, visual aids, and pertinent information the student deems necessary to present.
+Students will research a topic of their choice and teach it to the class using a visual presentation.
+Students will design a set of slides or posters that includes the subject's basis, key players within the topic, visual aids, and pertinent information the student deems necessary to present.
+Multiple Rough drafts will be due throughout the class and must include key elements required by the instructor.
 Projects must be submitted online but presented in class.
-The class will be divided into two groups with one group presenting at midterm and the other group during the final week of class.
-Students cannot change their group time nor can they make up their slot of the miss.
-See Canvas for full details & examples
+See Canvas for full details.

-(2) Graded Assignments (Individual and group)
+(2) Graded Supportive Assignments & (3) Ungraded Activities Discussed In Class

 In class, students will discuss the readings they were assigned to do at home and the lecture slides.
 Activities that align with the material will help students better understand it.
-Students will do various tasks in class as a group.
-This is an in class version of HUM1020 with the majority of tasks completely in class with few online tasks.
-Refer to DUE DATES & REQUIRED ASSIGNMENTS LIST for the full list of tasks and their submission locations.
+The information from these activities might be important for quizzes or journal assignments.